axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 }
 ```

+**Type**

+`record<string, address>`

-#### 11. subscriptions
+#### subscriptions
-* Type: `object`
+**Description**

-* Description: Includes all subscriptions that the bridge is observing in a listener.
+Includes all subscriptions that the bridge is observing in a listener.
 Each subscription contains the subscription name and subscription config.
-- `to`: Indicates receiver/contract address that bridge uses as one of conditions to trigger a subscription
+* `to`: Indicates receiver/contract address that the bridge uses as one of the conditions to trigger a subscription.
-- `type`: There are 2 types, `0` is `transaction event` and `1` is `log's event`
+* `type`: There are two types: `0` is `transaction event` and `1` is `log's event`
-- `handler`: Define contract and event that we want to listen
+* `handler`: Define contract and event that we want to listen
-  - `contract`: Contract name.
-This must be defined on repo [Bridge Contracts](https://github.com/axieinfinity/bridge-contracts/blob/master/main.go#L13-L20)
+  * `contract`: Contract name.
+This must be defined on repo [Bridge Contracts](https://github.com/axieinfinity/bridge-contracts/blob/master/main.go#L13-L20).
-  - `name`: The event name
+  * `name`: The event name.
-- `callbacks`: List all callbacks function when data is decoded.
-This is a map (pair) where the key is listener's name and value is the function that is called in that listener.
+* `callbacks`: List all callback functions when data is decoded.
+This is a map (pair) where the key is the listener's name and the value is the function that is called in that listener.
 For example:

 ```json5
 {